clemsos/xuzao.github.io/disnovation.md

 <br>

-# FACTORY:FICTION
+# SHANZHAI:ARCHEOLOGY
-### Speculative Manufacturing in the post-MADE IN era
+### A journey into the dusk of innovation renegades

 <br>
 <br>